Secure SigNoz in Kubernetes using Ingress NGINX and Cert Manager

 Prerequisites

-- Helm version 3.8 or above
+- Helm (version 3.8 or above) installed on your machine

-- SigNoz helm chart version 0.4.3 or above
+- SigNoz helm chart (version 0.4.3 or above)

 Steps to Secure SigNoz